 Enrolled women are 2x more likely to deliver their baby at a health facility

-Enrolled women are 5x more likely to attend antenatal care after their baby is born
+Enrolled women are 5x more likely to attend follow-up care after their baby is born

 Health Alliance International and the Timor-Leste Ministry of Health, supported by Australian Aid

 No woman or baby should die during childbirth.
 But in remote and rural areas, access to healthcare can be challenging.
 Babies are frequently born at home in Timor-Leste, lacking access to medical care.
 Nationally, maternal and infant mortality ratios are high.

 Liga Inan messages are designed through a rigorous behavioural research process.
 Pregnant women receive information via SMS to help them make informed decisions throughout the journey, tailored to their stage of pregnancy and continuing up to six months post-birth.
 They include nudges to visit their clinic at critical times, prevent disease, and make preparations for delivery.
 Through the system, women can also request a call back from a midwife, and receive broadcast messages about important community events like vaccination days, outbreaks in a district or village, and public health information about COVID-19.